andrew-werdna/vagrant.dev/README.md

 * http://vagrant.dev:1080

 Port 33066 is forwarded to MySql, with a default vagrant/vagrant user so you can use your favorite client to administer databases.

-You can add XDEBUG\_PROFILE to your GET parameter to generate an xdebug trace, e.g. http://vagrant.dev/?XDEBUG\_PROFILE.
-You can then investigate at http://local.dev/webgrind/

 ## Sites configuration